waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pathing Verification:** Do not trust memory for pathing.
 I MUST meticulously verify every step of a manual path against the XML map data.
 To prevent simple, turn-wasting errors, I should ALWAYS default to using the `find_path` tool for navigation.
 Manual pathing should only be used for very short, visually trivial movements.

 # PLANS
-- **Slowpoke Well Strategy Pivot:** My pathfinding tools have confirmed that Slowpoke Well B1F is physically divided and impassable on foot.
-This makes the B2F area, previously thought to be a dead end, the only logical path forward.
-The new plan is to systematically re-investigate B2F for a hidden trigger, puzzle, or NPC that I missed on my first pass.
+- **Slowpoke Well B1F Strategy:** My pathfinding tools have confirmed that the eastern and western sections of B1F are physically separated by land.
+The B2F ladder is a confirmed dead end.
+The only remaining path forward is to use SURF to explore the western body of water from the eastern platform.

 # CONTINGENCY PLAN
 - **Slowpoke Well Puzzle:** If the 'fake wall' hypothesis fails after testing every southern wall tile, the root assumption that the solution is *inside* this chamber is likely a false constraint.
 The next step is to leave the well and speak with Kurt in Azalea Town again.